Pyrohax/VulkanEnvironment/README.md

 ## Setup
 ### Windows
-With the prerequisites you can use `GenerateVS2019.bat` to generate the Visual Studio 2019 Solution that will be put in `Generated`. `LaunchVS2019.bat` can be used to launch the VS Solution.
+With the prerequisites you can use `GenerateVS2019.bat` to generate the Visual Studio 2019 Solution that will be put in `Generated`.
+The dependencies can be pulled or initialized using `SetupDependencies.bat`. `LaunchVS2019.bat` can be used to launch the VS Solution.
 The binaries and associated build files are put in `Binaries`.

 ### Prerequisites
 Name | Description